andy-iskauskas/hmepy/README.rst

 Installation
 ============

 Clone the `repo <https://github.com/andy-iskauskas/hmepy>`_ into an appropriate location.
-From terminal, navigate to the ``hmepy-main`` directory and run ``python3 -m build``; navigate up a directory and run ``python3 -m pip install -e hmepy-main``.
+From terminal, navigate to the ``hmepy-main`` directory and run ``python3 -m pip install -e .``.
 This should install the package into the current environment.

 Documentation
 =============